jsdoc/jsdoc.github.io/content/en/about-plugins.md

 ```
 {% endexample %}

-On Node.js, JSDoc fires events in the same order as the underlying code.
-On Mozilla Rhino, JSDoc
+JSDoc fires events in the same order as the underlying code.
-fires all of the `jsdocCommentFound` events at once as soon as it starts parsing a file; all other
-events are fired in the same order as the underlying code.

 An event-handler plugin can stop later plugins from running by setting a `stopPropagation` property
 on the event object (`e.stopPropagation = true`).
 A plugin can stop the event from firing by setting